Pam Whyte, Dog Whisperer, Natural Dog Trainer, Dog Psychologist, and Pet

 Pam Whyte has always instinctively understood the way dogs think and communicate.
 Even as a child, it was frequently observed that when she was around, dogs were much calmer.

-But Pam is uncontrite, holding workshops, giving remedial training, talks and lectures, and writing her popular books, and papers for academic institutions.
-Her work on Pack Communication is recognised globally.
+But Pam is uncontrite, holding workshops, giving remedial training, talks and lectures, and writing her popular books, and papers for dog owning families and academic institutions.
+Her work on how dogs naturally communicate is recognised globally.

 Through conducting extensive studies of wild dog behaviour in Eastern Africa, Pam is able to teach dog owners their dog’s own inbuilt, natural communication system which gives immediate results.
-This is because the dog does not have to learn anything - he understands automatically.
-So without having to spend a whole lot of time and effort, the results are not only immediate, but permanent.
+This is because the dogs do not have to learn anything - they understand automatically, without having to spend a whole lot of time and effort, repeating, practising, bribing, spraying, being firm, dominating...
+The results are not only immediate - but kind and permanent.

 Pam now owns her own wild dog.
-When visiting a rescue centre, Josephine - an Australian wild dog - chose Pam by coming up to her and licking her hand.
-She is now teaching Pam as much as Pam is teaching her - as well as teaching puppies good manners in Pam's puppy training and socialising classes.
-The way the parent dog does in the wild - by example, not through bullying.
-Josephine's sweet temperament is imprinted on her "pu;ils" naturally.
+When visiting a rescue centre, Josephine - an Australian wild dog - chose Pam by coming up to her and licking her hand, tossing her head and running to the gate.
+It was "a given" on both sides.
+She is now teaching Pam as much as she is teaching her clients' puppies good manners in her Puppy Socializing and Puppy Obedience Training and Dog Whispering Nature's Way sessions.
+The way the parents do in Nature - by example, not through dominating and bullying.
+Josephine's sweet temperament is imprinted on her "pupils" naturally.

 As civilized dog owners, we need to realise just how

-Dogs are actually designed to live within families, and within a loyal and mutually supportive and caring social system.
+The fact is, dogs are designed to live within families, who live within a loyal and mutually supportive social system - a pack, or communal system - of dogs.
 They therefore have their own

-conscience that enables them to adopt our "ground rules", without us having to keep disciplining and commanding
+Yet it is their very instinctual moral code - i.e. sense of right and wrong - that enables them to adopt our "ground rules", (be well behaved) without us having to keep disciplining, commanding and repeating

-This means that our dogs are actually "pre-packaged" to move into our homes, with the ability to know the difference between what
+All this means that our dogs are actually "pre-packaged" to move into our homes already equipped with the potential to learn the difference between what

-is acceptable behaviour, and what is not acceptable behaviour. provided we know how to communicate these parameters to them in a way that their instincts can relate to.
-And this is not
+is acceptable behaviour, and what is not acceptable behaviour - provided we know how to set these parameters and "behavioural fences" in a way that their instincts can relate to.

-many have taken them to training, some for months and even years - yet their dogs are still "naughty", "disobedient",
+many have taken their dog to training and/or behaviour therapy, some for months and even years, frequently stating in desperation "We have tried everything" - yet their dogs are still "naughty", "disobedient",

 Pam Whyte's unique and empowering philosophy inspires academic institutions and animal welfare organisations internationally: